-As part of our commitment to helping people with lung disease, Breathe Pennsylvania offers an income-based patient assistance program for respiratory patients with an immediate need for medication, pulmonary rehabilitation or a nebulizer.
+As part of our commitment to helping people with lung disease, Breathe Pennsylvania offers an income-based patient assistance program for respiratory patients with an immediate need for medication, pulmonary rehabilitation, a nebulizer, or CPAP supplies.

 The following qualifications must be met: